 - 3.1.
 "Adult headform test area" is an area on the outer surfaces of the front structure.
-The area is bounded, in the front, by a wrap around distance of 1,700 mm and, at the rear, by the rear reference line for adult headform and, at each side, by the side reference line. - 3.2.
-"A-pillar" means the foremost and outermost roof support extending from the chassis to the roof of the vehicle. - 3.3.
-"Bonnet leading edge" means the edge of the front upper outer structure of the vehicle, including the bonnet and wings, the upper and side members of the headlight surrounds and any other attachments.
-The reference line identifying the position of the bonnet leading edge is defined by its height above the ground reference plane and by the horizontal distance separating it from the bumper (bumper lead).
+The area is bounded, in the front, by a wrap around distance (WAD) of 1,700 mm and, at the rear, by the rear reference line for adult headform and, at each side, by the side reference line. - 3.2.
+"A-pillar" means the foremost and outermost roof support extending from the chassis to the roof of the vehicle.